-Is Clarke’s record of deep blue co-sponsorship for the Democratic Party leadertship enough?
+Is Clarke’s record of deep blue co-sponsorship for the Democratic Party leadership enough?
 That was my question.
-In 2018 Washington D.C., the Congress, Senate and the Executive Branch is all Republican and we of New York’s democratically blue urban world has been seriously challenged.
-We needs fighters that will force compromise.
+In 2018 Washington D.C., the Congress, Senate, and the Executive Branch are all Republican, and we of New York’s democratically blue urban world has been seriously challenged.
+We need fighters that will force compromise.
 Yes?
-After all Ocasio-Cortez unseats Crowley in NY-14 shocker that same year.
+After all, Ocasio-Cortez unseats Crowley in NY-14 shocker that same year.
 So, yes.

 The 9th Congressional District is “Safe Democratic.”

 Safe means the best voters can hope for is a primary election that will make us smarter as residents.
 For the lack of reform in national campaign finance, the first thing to follow before any issue is the money.
-The analysis of the Clarke money trail (here) for comparison to Bunkeddeko (here) is descibed below.
+The Clarke money trail (here) for comparison to Bunkeddeko (here) is described below.

-First, in 2018 Clarke had a spending trail at just under a half million, while Bunkeddeko was just over $100,000.
+First, in 2018 Clarke had a spending trail at just under a half-million, while Bunkeddeko was just over $100,000.
 The money trail will be worth watching in 2020.
-For the first campaign, Clarke’s fundraising was similar to that of Bunkeddiko’s which means it could have been a good race on issues such as housing, but no debate.
-The 2020 strategy for wining is different — Clarke has bills all over the place promising the impossible and birddogging her opponent.
-For the 2020 Race and an election in April 2020 most of the money was raised in 2019 and the following is how it has been reported.
-For more detail use the (here) links above to look for yourself.
-In round numbers it goes as follows:
+For the first campaign, Clarke’s fundraising was similar to that of Bunkeddiko’s, which means it could have been a good race on housing issues, but no debate.
+The 2020 strategy for wining is different — Clarke has bills all over the place promising the impossible and bird-dogging her opponent.
+For the 2020 Race and an election in April 2020, most of the money was raised in 2019, and the following is how it has been reported.
+For more detail, use the (here) links above to look for yourself.
+In round numbers, it goes as follows:

-From April 2019 to the end of the year Adem reported $244,000 of which $223,000 were individual contributions.
+From April 2019 to the end of the year, Adem reported $244,000, of which $223,000 were individual contributions.
 Contrast that with Clarke.
-From January 2019 to the end of the yearl $577,000 was raised of which $438,000 were “committee contributions.”
+From January 2019 to the end of the year, $577,000 was raised, of which $438,000 were “committee contributions.”
 What are they?
 Corporations and PACs.
 Just hit the link above and have a look.
-The money comes from , Wisconsin, Virginia, DC, Georgia, California — many are agents that want something from Congress but very little for the people of CD 9 or Brooklyn.
+The money comes from Wisconsin, Virginia, DC, Georgia, California — many are agents that want something from Congress but very little for the people of CD 9 or Brooklyn.

-- Can close to 10,000 fifty-dollar donations get a challenger funded this year and will that help to make 2020 debate interesting in the deep blue of the 9th Congressional District?
+- Can close to 10,000 fifty-dollar donations get a challenger funded this year, and will that help to make the 2020 debate interesting in the deep blue of the 9th Congressional District?
 Sounds impossible.

-- Should it be even bluer, more progressive and politically creative with the rights of people to resist and change the current state of political affairs?
+- Should it be even bluer, more progressive, and politically creative with people’s rights to resist and change the current state of political affairs?
 The answer is yes, and it is now.

 Why is this Confrontation Essential?